“WHAT GOOD IS INSURANCE IF IT DOESN’T COVER MY PREEXISTING CONDITION?”

 “IF I DON’T HAVE INSURANCE, WON’T THE STATE STEP IN AND HELP?”

 No. Otherwise, why would anyone have insurance?
 AHCCCS has two programs: Kids Care and the original very low-income plan (call 602-417-4000 for guidelines - it is based on income, not medical need).
-Premium Sharing has been gone about three years - too much fraudulent usage virtually bankrupted the program.
+Premium Sharing has been gone nearly six years - too much fraudulent usage virtually bankrupted the program.
 Yes, hospitals can turn you away if you have no proof of insurance.
 And hospitals and doctors will file liens against property in order to collect on an unpaid medical bill.

 “FORMER PRESIDENT CLINTON SAID NO ONE CAN BE DENIED!”

-IF you are coming off of 18 months of COBRA, true.
+IF you are coming off of 18 months of COBRA, that is true.
 If you have 18 months of continuous health coverage with the most recent form of that coverage being a true group plan (employer-paid group plan, not an association) with less than 20 employees, true.
 That mandate is called HIPAA (Health Insurance Portability & Accountability Act).
-It is - on average - three to six times higher than regular rates and is available only in post-group or post-COBRA situations.
-Exiting the military would make you immediately eligible for coverage under HIPAA is your medical background made it difficult to get preexisting conditions covered.
+It is - on average - four to six times higher than regular rates and is available only in post-group or post-COBRA situations.
+Exiting the military would make you immediately eligible for coverage under HIPAA if your medical background made it difficult to get preexisting conditions covered.

 “HOW ABOUT HIGH RISK POOLS?”